CNAG-Biomedical-Informatics/pheno-ranker/docs/generic-json.md

 </figure>

 ???
 Question "What is a Moviepacket (MXF) file?"
-    A Moviepacket is an invented data exchange format :smile: designed for movies, analogous to Phenotype Exchange Format ([PXF](pxf.md)) for pheno-clinical data.
+    A Moviepacket is an invented data exchange format :smile: designed for movies.
+In this tutorial it plays the same role that Phenotype Exchange Format ([PXF](pxf.md)) plays for pheno-clinical data: it is simply the input data model.

 Imagine you have a catalog of 25 movies described in `JSON` format.
-Each movie has several `properties` (a.k.a. `terms`).
+Each movie is one record, and each record has several properties, such as `title`, `genre`, `year`, `country`, and `rating`.
+In `Pheno-Ranker` documentation, these selectable properties are often called `terms`.

 ???
 Example "See JSON"